streamlit/docs/content/library/advanced-features/st.cache.md

     return connection.execute_sql('SELECT * from Users')
 ```

-Here, we use Python's built-in `id` function, because the connection object is coming from the Streamlit cache via the `get_database_conection` function.
+Here, we use Python's built-in `id` function, because the connection object is coming from the Streamlit cache via the `get_database_connection` function.
 This means that the same connection instance is passed around every time, and therefore it always has the same id.
 However, if you happened to have a second connection object around that pointed to an entirely different database, it would still be safe to pass it to `get_users` because its id is guaranteed to be different than the first id.

 These design patterns apply any time you have an object that points to an external resource, such as a database connection or Tensorflow session.